nipatriknilsson/forceumount/README.md

 # forceumount
 Forcefully umount devices.

-All processes and threads holding the devices are killed.
+All processes and threads holding devices are killed.
 First gently by SIGTERM and after a timeout with SIGKILL.

 usage: forceumount.sh {one_or_more_devices}